Chelsea Houska Twitter: MTV Star Reveals Daughter’s Health Crisis

-Chelsea Houska spooked fans over the weekend when she shared a video on Snapchat and revealed that something had happened to her seven-year-old daughter Aubree.
+Chelsea Houska spooked fans over the weekend when she shared a video on Snapchat and revealed that something had happened to her 7-year-old daughter Aubree.

 While fans learned through the video that something was wrong with the child, the Teen Mom 2 star didn’t initially reveal what happened.
 Instead, she waited until someone questioned her about her daughter’s health crisis on Twitter.